 Peel off the paper side of the Bondaweb, this is tricky to get started!
 But once started you should be able to peel off the paper layer.

 We recommend interfacing the main fabric to support the motif and any stitching you wish to add.
 If you are adding a motif to a certain area of a garment or product you only need to interface around the placement of the motif.
-Cut a circle or oval of interfacing, rather than a square (without corners the circle or oval will be less likely to come loose with time and washing).
+Cut a circle or oval of interfacing, rather than a square (without corners the circle or oval will be less likely obvious).
 Choose a similar weight interfacing to the product fabric and iron on for the instructed time.

 Now it is time to think about the placement of the motif on the garment or product.
 If you are working with more than one motif we recommend positioning them all in place at the same time, to check you are happy with the design.